Skip to content

 See Also

-To practice some simple Rel that will allow you to create your first knowledge graph, see My First Knowledge Graph.
-For a more complex example, see Modeling and Reasoning: The Lehigh University Benchmark.
+To create your first knowledge graph using Rel, see My First Knowledge Graph.
+For a more complex example, see The Lehigh University Benchmark.

 Was this doc helpful?